desec-io/desec-stack/README.md

 deSEC Stack
 ===========

-This is a docker-compose application providing the basic stack for deSEC name services.
+This is a docker compose application providing the basic stack for deSEC name services.
 It consists of

 - `nslord`: Eventually authoritative DNS server (PowerDNS).
 DNSSEC keying material is generated here.
 - `nsmaster`: Stealth authoritative DNS server (PowerDNS).
 Receives fully signed AXFR zone transfers from `nslord`.
 No access to keys.